Death and funeral of Bhumibol Adulyadej

-Bhumibol Adulyadej, King of Thailand (Rama IX), died at the age of 88 on 13 October 2016 (B.E.
-2559), after a long illness.
+Bhumibol Adulyadej (Rama IX), King of Thailand, died at Siriraj Hospital in Bangkok on 13 October 2016 (B.E.
+2559), at the age of 88.
+Bhumibol had suffered from ill health for several years and was the world's longest-reigning monarch at the time of his death.
 A year-long period of mourning was subsequently announced.

 His royal cremation ceremony took place over five days at the end of October 2017.
 The actual cremation, which was not broadcast on television, was held in the late evening of 26 October 2017.
 Following cremation his remains and ashes were taken to the Grand Palace and were enshrined at the Chakri Maha Prasat Throne Hall (royal remains), the Royal Cemetery at Wat Ratchabophit and Wat Bowonniwet Vihara (royal ashes).
 Following burial, the mourning period officially ended on midnight of 30 October 2017 and Thais resumed wearing colours other than black in public.

 Illness and death

-King Bhumibol Adulyadej had been treated at Siriraj Hospital intermittently since 2009, and had resided at the hospital since October 2014.
+Bhumibol had been treated at Siriraj Hospital intermittently since 2009, and had resided at the hospital since October 2014.
 He developed a high fever due to sepsis in February 2016, which improved following antibiotics treatment.

-On 1 October 2016, the palace released a bulletin stating that after recovering from a fever, King Bhumibol underwent tests that revealed a blood infection and an X-ray found inflammation on his left lung, along with water in his lungs.
+On 1 October 2016, the palace released a bulletin stating that after recovering from a fever, Bhumibol underwent tests that revealed a blood infection and an X-ray found inflammation on his left lung, along with water in his lungs.
 He had been in kidney failure for some time and received dialysis.
 By 9 October, he had been placed on a ventilator and doctors pronounced him "not yet stable", recommending him to suspend his official duties.
 Crowds of well-wishers, many dressed in pink symbolising good health and luck, gathered outside Siriraj Hospital and the Grand Palace to offer prayers and support.

 By 12 October, his condition became significantly unstable due to evolving acute hepatitis.
 The royal children had arrived at Siriraj Hospital and Crown Prince Vajiralongkorn had met with the prime minister.
 There were some internal concerns about the succession of the crown prince, in that he was not perceived to be as well-respected as his father and it was speculated that some palace elites, responding to the people's admiration for Princess Maha Chakri Sirindhorn, might try to position her to take the throne.

-King Bhumibol died at Siriraj Hospital on 13 October 2016 at 15:52 local time.
+Bhumibol died at 15:52 ICT on 13 October 2016.
 The Bureau of the Royal Household officially announced his death at 18:45, less than three hours later, although Scottish journalist and author Andrew MacGregor Marshall reported the death several hours before the official announcement by the royal palace.